masneyb/cavedbmanager/README.md

   * The map on page v shows the position of all of the regions as they relate to each other.
 The rectangles labeled Coopers Rock and Test Region were dynamically drawn based on the extent of all features that are present inside each region.
-If you add a new feature outside of the region, then the rectangle will be expanded the next time that the bulletin is regenerated.
+If you add a new feature outside of the rectangle, then the rectangle will be dynamically expanded the next time that the bulletin is regenerated.
   * The maps on pages 1, 2, 7 and 8 were all dynamically generated based on
     the features associated with each region.
   * Additional terms can be added to the index on page 13.
 Edit the bulletin